hdShang/arxiv-daily/docs/cs-GR/2025-10-12/papers/251010585v1-d3mas-decompose-deduce-and-distribute-for-enhanced-knowledge-sharing.md

 ---
 layout: default
-title: D3MAS: Decompose, Deduce, and Distribute for Enhanced Knowledge Sharing in Multi-Agent Systems
+title: "D3MAS: Decompose, Deduce, and Distribute for Enhanced Knowledge Sharing in Multi-Agent Systems"
 ---

 # D3MAS: Decompose, Deduce, and Distribute for Enhanced Knowledge Sharing in Multi-Agent Systems